sahana-9314/AdalatSaathi/README.md

 2. Install dependencies: `npm install`
 3. Start the application: `npm start`

-For more examples and usage, check out our [User Guide](docs/USER_GUIDE.md).

-## Contributing

-We welcome contributions from the community!
-Whether it's bug fixes, new features, or improvements to documentation, please read our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get involved.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.